vdae2304/Metodos-Numericos/Documentacion/Slices.md

 ### `slice::start`

-Returns the index of the first element in the slice.
+Return the first element in the slice.
 ```cpp
 size_t start() const
 ```